apocalypsemeow/getting_and_cleaning_data_project/README.md

 human-readable names 'subject01', 'subject02',etc.

-Finally, the new data set is averaged over the repeated subject.id and activity pairs, which gets outputted to a csv file containing the new, tidy data set.
+Finally, the new data set is averaged over the repeated subject.id and activity pairs, which gets outputted to a txt file containing the new, tidy data set.
 All variables are then removed from the R workspace.